The Magic of Michoacán

 Return by taxi or shuttle to Morelia airport or another destination in Mexico.
 Possible group shuttle to San Miguel de Allende.

-*Itinerary subject to change depending on local festivals and concerts.
+Itinerary subject to change depending on local festivals and weather.